Stomping into Science Centre Singapore from 25 October 2013 to 23 February 2014 is a new exhibition,Titans of the Past: Dinosaurs and Ice Age Mammals.

 Admission Charges (inclusive of Science Centre entry)

 - Read our review of The Titans of the Past – Dinosaurs and Ice Age Mammals.

-    - See our interview from world renowned paleontologist Dr Jack Horner about the importance of curiorsity.
+- See our interview from world renowned palaeontologist Dr Jack Horner about the importance of curiosity.